 Truck accidents have such a capacity for causing catastrophic injuries that the U.S. Department of Transportation studies the phenomenon to better understand, and try to prevent these crashes.

 Driver error is what causes most truck accidents.
 Truck drivers themselves aren’t always to blame.
 Sometimes the drivers of the passenger cars involved in the crash or other vehicles in the vicinity contribute to the chain of events.
 However, up to 20 percent of fatal truck crashes result from the large truck’s movement, according to the U.S. Department of Transportation’s report.
 Even more likely causes of truck accident deaths are other vehicles in or encroaching on the large truck’s lane.
 These huge vehicles often have trouble stopping or maneuvering in time to avoid these obstacles – a situation made even worse if truck drivers are speeding, tailgating, or driving while impaired.

-Among the most dangerous activities truck drivers can engage in on the road include:
+Among the most dangerous activities that truck drivers can engage in on the road include: